keyboardAnt/optimal-stopping-game/README.md

 # optimal-stopping-game
-Based on Prof. Moni Naor's "Probability &amp; Computing" course @ WIS
+Based on Prof. Moni Naor's "Probability & Computing" course at the Weizmann Institute.

 Requires Python 3.8.2.